Doton Farm: Four Generations of Farming

 Paul’s sustainability efforts and leadership were a main highlight in his recognition, including his practices on his farm, his role as a founding member of the Connecticut River Watershed Farmers Alliance, and his former work as a PES Soil & Health Working Group member.

 Like many dairy farmers in the Northeast, the Dotons juggle a variety of projects around their core milk business.
-In addition to snowplowing for neighbors in winter and sugaring, they raise laying hens, vegetables and sweet corn for sale.
+In addition to snowplowing for neighbors in winter and sugaring in the spring, they raise laying hens, vegetables and sweet corn for sale.
 A steady customer is chef-owner Will Dodson of The Barnard Inn Restaurant and Max’s Tavern.
 During the growing season, his house salad always features Doton Farm greens and their maple syrup in his signature maple-balsamic vinaigrette.
 Will graciously shared the recipe.
-He serves the vinaigrette over spicy greens mix like arugula and mustard greens with house-candied walnuts and crumbled blue cheese.
+He serves the vinaigrette over a spicy greens mix like arugula and mustard greens, with house-candied walnuts and crumbled blue cheese.
 We also think it works well over greens with some simple toasted walnuts and shredded extra-sharp cheddar.

 • ¼ cup Dijon mustard